Junior Auxiliary of Taney County’s Current Projects

 Paddle Party Vendor Santa’s Gift House Ducky Drift Installation as President

 Joan Anderson, Life Member of Junior Auxiliary of Taney County, passed away on May 12, 2022 after a brief illness.
 Joan was passionate about JA and enjoyed being part of a group of women dedicated to helping the children of Taney County.
 Joan was an active volunteer for JATC and contributed many hours of volunteer work to the organization.
 Among other things, Joan held the offices of Treasurer, Vice President, and President for the organization Joan held various jobs in financial services, IT, and hospitality.
 When she left the corporate arena, she became a successful independent fundraising dealer with Butter Braid Products and also worked part-time in the Sales Audit Department at Silver Dollar City.
 The family asked for donations to be made to Junior Auxiliary of Taney County, and JATC has chosen to dedicate that money to a $500 Joan Anderson Memorial Scholarship which is being matched by the family of Joan Anderson for a total of $1000.
-The 2024-2025 school year will be the second year for this scholarship, and it will be dedicated to students who plan on pursuing a career in Business, IT, or Accounting.
+The 2025-2026 school year is the third year for this scholarship, and it will be dedicated to students who plan on pursuing a career in Business, IT, or Accounting.

-This year’s recipient is Zoe Odom, a graduate of Branson High School.
 Zoe will be attending College of the Ozarks and majoring in Business Management.

 SCHOLARCARE